Application for trail-o punching and timed control operation

 Selecting Competitors

-• A competitor name and/or start number can be either selected from the startlist or entered manually, or (s)he can be identified by putting an NFC chip to the device.
-You can switch between these modes using the buttons with the NFC and keyboard icons.
+• A competitor name and/or start number can be either selected from the startlist or entered manually.

-• If ANT knows your mobile/tablet type, a green marker on the screen helps to indicate the NFC reader position.
+• If ANT knows your mobile/tablet type, a green marker on the screen indicates the NFC reader's position.
 It is placed either approximately in the middle of the device, or at the edge or corner in the arrow direction.
-The chip has to be placed at the reverse side of the device.
-In case of Toe chips, any chip from the set can be used.
+The chip must be placed on the device's reverse side.
+For Toe chips, any chip from the set can be used.

 • If you use a single space as the pattern, you will get the entire startlist.

-• If the list of competitors occurs and you don't want to select from it, you can press the Back button or click out of the list.
+• If the list of competitors appears and you don't want to select from it, you can press the Back button or click out of the list.

-• If you use the application buttons with digits, the filtered list is shown only after you click the filter button (funnel icon), or when the selection is unique.
+• If you use the application buttons with digits, the filtered list is shown only after you click the filter button (the funnel icon) or when the selection is unique.

-• Clicking the full funnel shows all competitors; clicking the empty one only those who haven't finished a particular station/course part yet.
+• Clicking the full funnel shows all competitors; clicking the empty funnel shows only those who haven't finished a particular station/course part yet.

 • Selecting competitors in the vertical orientation of your phone/tablet is better because the list of competitors appears immediately.